Corran School: Closure

 On 6 April 2009 it was announced that Corran School would close at the end of the school year.
-The Corran School Trust Board announced that it intended to hand over all of its assets to the Saint Kentigern College Trust Board due to ongoing financial difficulties.
-Despite some controversy surrounding the closing of the school, the two Trust Boards officially merged on 7 May 2009.
+The Corran School Trust Board announced that it intended to hand over all of its assets to the Saint Kentigern College Trust Board due to ongoing financial difficulties caused by their mismanagement and lack of transparency with the close knit school community.
+Despite some controversy surrounding the closing of the school, the two Trust Boards forced an official merger on 7 May 2009, which had been pre-determined before announcement to the Corran School community.
+In a further lack of transparency, parents of the St Kentigern community were informed of the merger before the Corran families.
+This caused a wide rift between the two factions and even though the actions were deemed illegal after a legal review, the St Kentigern Board forced the sale in order to acquire the valuable land and assets that formed Corran School in Remuera.